OHV Registration, non resident permits and street legal

-Motorcycles - on each fork
+Motorcycles - on the left fork

 Owners of OHVs used only for agricultural purposes may apply for an "implement of husbandry" sticker instead of registration decals.
 However, if the machine is used for recreation on public lands or roads, it must also be registered for that purpose.

 Owners of ATVs, off-highway motorcycles or snowmobiles, brought into Utah by non-residents, must obtain a non-resident permit for their machine.
 Some states offer reciprocity, meaning there is a mutual agreement between states not to charge non-residents fees.

 To obtain a non-resident permit, you must provide proof of out-of-state residency and that the OHV is not owned by a Utah resident.
 The cost for a 12-month permit is $30.
 Revenues generated from OHV user fees are dedicated to construction, improvement, operation and maintenance of OHV trails throughout Utah.